POPOPOinc/VrmMorphStripper/README.md

 ## Install

-Add UniVRM and this package to your project's `Packages/manifest.json`:
+After installing the required UniVRM packages separately, add this package to your project's `Packages/manifest.json`:

 ```json
 {